artificialsolutions/teneo-web-chat-cross-domain/README.md

 Script that receives postMessages from Teneo Web Chat when the chat window is maximized/minimized.
 Also contains code to demonstrate how postMessage can be send to the child page to tell it to maximize/minimize the chat window.

 ### Child folder
-The 'child' folder contains the Teneo Web Chat UI and should be hosted on a domain that can be loaded inside the iFrame.
+The 'child' folder contains the Teneo Web Chat UI and should be hosted on a domain that can be loaded inside the iFrame (the page at Domain X in the image above).

 #### index.html
 Webpage that embeds the Teneo Web Chat UI.
 Please note: